wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/custom-branding.rst

 How to set up custom branding
 =============================

-The Wazuh dashboard white-labeling feature allows you to replace the following elements with your own custom ones.
+The Wazuh dashboard white-labeling feature allows you to replace the following elements with custom ones.

 -  Logos in the Wazuh dashboard.
 -  Logo, header, and footer in PDF reports.

-To customize the branding of your Wazuh dashboard and PDF reports, go to **Settings** > **Configuration** and edit the settings under the **Custom branding** section.

 Custom logos in the Wazuh dashboard
 -----------------------------------

-To use your own logos in the Wazuh dashboard, set up the following properties.
+To use your own logos in the Wazuh dashboard, click on the `App main logo` and go to **Settings** > **Configuration**.
+Under the **Custom branding** section, set up the following properties:

 -  ``customization.logo.app``.
 This property sets the `App main logo` image.
 It has a size limit of 1 MB.
 It replaces the logo image in the Wazuh main menu located top left.
 Recommended size: 300 pixels width, 70 pixels height.
 See #1 in the image below.